-The Trustees ensure that your personal account and the assets of the Scheme are held legally separate from both Welplan Ltd and your employer.
+The Trustee Board ensures that your personal account and the assets of the Scheme are held legally separate from both Welplan Ltd and your employer.

-It is the Trustee’s duty to follow the terms of the trust, act in the best interests of scheme members and other beneficiaries, and comply with Pension Regulations.
+It is the Trustee Board’s duty to follow the terms of the trust, act in the best interests of scheme members and other beneficiaries, and comply with Pension Regulations.

 In the event of your employer becoming insolvent, any investments or contributions in transit would be protected, because the Scheme’s assets are held under trust and are therefore separate from those of your employer.

 Pension contributions are not available to creditors of your insolvent employer.